Meet Our Trustees

 After spending several years as a sales and marketing manager for a small textiles company, Paul joined a Quango supporting neighbourhood regeneration.
 This type of work became a passion and has worked in community development ever since.
 Currently, Paul, works for another charity as a fundraiser, business engager and oversees their mental health department.

-Julie has lived in Silsden for five years.
+Julie has lived in Silsden since 2014.
 She is a qualified chartered accountant and has worked for various large companies in London as a coporation tax manager.
 On retiring, she has taken on voluntary work at Silsden Community Library and is currently the treasurer.
 She’s a keen reader and enjoys travel, walking in the countryside and supporting Leeds United.

 After several years working in manufacturing and engineering, Matthew chose a career in law in 2010, qualifying as a solicitor in 2015.
 He has steered the final stages of the lease negotiations with consummate ability.
 In his spare time, he enjoys lively debate and walking his dog, as well as spending time with his family.